arsharaj/project-spdx-license-fetcher/readme.md

 ## Project : Spdx License Fetcher

+> Dart package to manage license files

+### Features

-> Dart package to scan my project directory for license files and read the content of identified license files
+- Scan project directory for license files
+- Read the content of identified license files
+- Identify the type of license from the license text

 ### Folder Structure